bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
         text: 'Government of Canada.
 2019.
+“An Act to enact the Impact Assessment Act and the' -
+    type: paragraph
+    content:
+      -
+        type: text
-“An Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts”.
+        text: 'Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts”.
 Government of Canada.
 Retrieved from < '
       -
         type: text
         marks: